Tag: writing

 Required Reading For Prospective Grad Students

 This book is a collection of narratives on the act of creation, but this description does not really do the book justice.
-It contains a broader perspective on the process of performing challenging tasks through the lens of art loosely defined.
+It contains a broader perspective on the process of performing challenging tasks through the lens of Art loosely defined.
 The themes include: This book is now required reading…

 -